 Configuration of the PCA9685 in ESPEasy

-The configuration of the PCA9685 is done quickly thanks to the matching plug-in.
+The PCA9685 can be configured quickly thanks to the appropriate plugin.

 First open the web configuration view of your ESPeasy installation.

-Information on how you can open this view can also be found in the article ESPEasy – Execute commands and actions via HTTP, MQTT, UDP and directly
+You can also find information about how you can open this view in the article ESPEasy - Execute commands and actions via HTTP, MQTT, UDP and directly

-You will then be automatically forwarded to the view shown and can now select which device you want to create.
+You will then be automatically redirected to the view shown and can now select which device you want to create.

-You will then be forwarded to the configuration page of the plugin.
+You will then be redirected to the plugin’s configuration page.

 The I2C address often corresponds to the standard address shown.
-If not, you can find information on this in the data sheet of the PCA9685.
+If not, you will find information about this in the PCA9685 data sheet.

 Send PWM value to PCA9685